harshkoli1255/Weatherwise/README.md

 ### Required for AI & Email Features:
 *   `GEMINI_API_KEYS`: Required for AI-powered summaries.
 Get one or more keys from [Google AI Studio](https://aistudio.google.com/).
+*   `CRON_SECRET`: **Required for automatic alerts.** This is a secret password of your choice that secures the cron endpoint.
+It should be a long, random string.
 *   **Email Sending (`EMAIL_*` variables)**: Required for sending email alerts.
     *   The application is pre-configured to use **Gmail's SMTP servers**.
     *   To use your Gmail account, you must generate a 16-digit **App Password**.
 Simply using your regular Google password will not work.